HackSocNotts/hacknotts.com/README.md

 # HackNotts.com

-The website for Hacksoc's hackathon in November 2015.
+The website for Hacksoc's official hackathon in November 2015.

 ## Website URLs